 The town is dominated by an impressive Templar castle, perched high above the Ebro River.
 The views from the top are worth the climb – you can see for miles.

 The river itself adds to the charm of Miravet.
-You can take a leisurely boat ride or just enjoy a stroll along the banks.
+You can take a leisurely boat ride or just enjoy a stroll along the banks (or even take a guided kayaking tour of the Ebro River from Miravet, to learn all about the incredible history and nature of this area from the water).
 The town has a peaceful vibe that’s perfect for unwinding.

 To get to Miravet, you’re looking at about a two-hour drive from Barcelona.
 It’s a bit off the usual tourist path, so driving is the most convenient option.